jidongxiao/networksecurity/labs/mitm_ssh/README.md

 ### Limitation

-There are two limitations here:

-1. After capturing the victim's credentials, this current attacking script would close the connection; an improvement can be made such that the connection will stay and the attacker simply forwards the traffic between the victim client and the victim server.
-This will make the attack more stealthy.

-2. This attack mainly targets situations when the victim connects to an SSH server for the first time.
+There is one limitation here: This attack mainly targets situations when the victim connects to an SSH server for the first time.
 When it is not the first time, the victim client will get a warning message, produced by the SSH client program.
-And such a warning can raise a red flag and expose the attacker.
+And such a warning can raise a red flag and therefore a cautious user may decide not to use SSH at this moment.